 To protect rules from accidental changes, read-only mode can be activated with button.

 Geo Firewall rules allow to block or to allow whole countries and networks.
 When used on servers, there are cases when computers from the blocked countries need to have access to only a certain range of TCP or UDP ports.
-In such cases, Port Exceptions allows to specify exclusions from the blocking rules.
+In such cases, Port Exceptions allow to specify exclusions from the blocking rules.
 Each Port Exception can have multiple port ranges that allow network traffic to local TCP/UDP ports.
-Each Port Exception can also be bound to (associated with) multiple geographical territories, but a geographical territory can be bound to (associated with) only a single Port Exception.
+Each Port Exception can also be bound to (associated with) multiple geographical territories, but a geographical territory can be bound only to (associated with) a single Port Exception.

 In addition to geographical territories, Geo Firewall also understands and works with reserved networks.
 These are the networks used by computers to communicate with other computers and routers on local networks.
 Reserved networks can be found under [Reserved Networks IPv4] and [Reserved Networks IPv6].

 Reserved networks are pre-defined, and although they can be blocked or allowed, their definitions cannot be edited.
 It is highly recommended not to block them to avoid unusual networking situations.

 Some may ask: what happens if [Reserved Networks] are blocked?
 Nothing dangerous, really.
 The computer just would not be able to reach other computers around it to obtain a new IP address or to resolve domain names.